Find out if your charity or social enterprise’s proposal to raise money meets the conditions of SITR and how to apply.

 The social investment tax relief (SITR) scheme is one of 4 venture capital schemes - check which is appropriate for you.

 How the scheme works

-Tax reliefs will be withheld or withdrawn from your investors if you don’t follow the rules for at least 3 years after the investment is made.
+Tax reliefs will be withheld or withdrawn from your investors if you do not follow the rules for at least 3 years after the investment is made.

 You can apply if you’re:

 - a community benefit society, with an asset lock

 - a charity, which can be a company or a trust

 You must have fewer than 500 full time equivalent employees at the time the investment is made and cannot: